git-moss/DrivenByMoss-Documentation/Novation/Novation-Remote-SLmkI-&-mkII.md

-# Bitwig Studio | Novation Remote SL MkI & MkII
+# Novation Remote SL MkI & MkII

 Support script for Novations' Remote MkII controller.
 You can control track parameters, devices, transport, play the pads, start scenes and a step sequencer.